 This style is useful, perhaps, when a client is dithering for weeks or months and making no progress because they are unable to make a decision!
 However, it runs the grave risk that the coach has misread the actual problem or hurdle holding their client back, and is instead just solving for the “symptom” – thus providing short-term relief, or no relief at all!

-The problem is, this may or may not be a TRUE solution to the problem.
+The problem is, this may or may not be true solution to the problem.
 What really needs exploring is WHY the client is unable to get promoted in their current position.
 Is it a lack of confidence, or poor communication skills?
 Is it an inability to collaborate fully?
 These types of problems are likely to follow the client around, no matter what company or role he joins.
 Thus, finding a new position would just be a temporary fix, at best.

 Furthermore, the side effect of this coaching style is exactly what it sounds like: developing a leader who always believes they have the answer, when in fact, they don’t!
 The client learns to be a leader who practices one-way communication: from leader to team members.
 He/she just wants to fix problems asap, rather than really delve into the root cause of them, thus simply putting on a temporary band-aid.
 Doesn’t sound very effective, does it?